-In Canada, assault is a broad term that describes more than a physical attack.
-While assault often involves physical violence, such as intentionally applying non-consensual force upon another person, it can also include threats and accosting another individual with a weapon.
+In Canada, assault is a broad term that describes more than just a physical attack.
+While an assault often involves physical violence, such as intentionally applying non-consensual force upon another person, it can also include threats to apply non-consensual force or accosting another individual with a weapon.

 When it comes to an assault involving non-physical force, the victim must have reasonable grounds to believe that the perpetrator will follow through with the threat of applying physical force.
 Evidence of physical force is not necessary in this case.

 While this definition applies to assault in general, different forms of assault have different requirements and some are treated more seriously than others.

 - Sexual assault

 As there are a range of assault charges, the consequences are dependent on the specific charge but include: